Library of Congress Subject Headings: Data access

-Using LCSH
+Usage

 Timothy Binga, director of libraries at the Center for Inquiry, notes issues that make it more difficult to use the standardized language of LCSH to find material.
 These include systems that allow patrons to informally tag materials in the catalog, book creators and publishers who do their own cataloging, and the incorrect application of LCSH to controversial material.

 Increasingly, the use of hyperlinked, web-based Online Public Access Catalogues, or OPACs, allow users to hyperlink to a list of similar items displayed by LCSH once one item of interest is located.
 But, because LCSH are not necessarily expressed in natural language, many users may choose to search OPACs by keywords.
 Moreover, users unfamiliar with OPAC searching and LCSH, may incorrectly assume their library has no items on their desired topic, if they chose to search by 'subject' field, and the terms they entered do not strictly conform to a LCSH.
 For example, 'body temperature regulation' is used in place of 'thermoregulation'.
 The easiest way to find and use LCSH is to start with a 'keyword' search and then look at the Subject Headings of a relevant item to locate other related material.

 Criticism

 Indigenous studies

-The LCC's attempt at classifying indigenous materials is deemed inappropriate by many scholars of Indigenous studies and library and information science as it fails to accurately represent the identities and works of Indigenous peoples.
-LCSH have been criticized for their failure to acknowledge the sovereignty of Indigenous nations and for the way they quarantine Indigenous materials into their own section under Class E. The majority of Indigenous material are confined to 'E 99---Native American tribes and cultures', strictly separating Indigenous historical material from the rest of U.S History.
-Most materials on Indigenous art are placed under Class E instead of Class N, leading to the implications that Indigenous art is not serious art.
-LCSH also fail to represent how Indigenous ways of learning focus heavily on spatial, social and cultural relationships.

 LCSH use the term "Indian" which is considered inappropriate for scholarly use outside of referencing the Indian Act, or similar historical legislature.
 The ambiguous nature of the word also perpetuates a cycle of miscataloguing.
-On WorldCat, the search terms "Indians---Food" give results on South Asian Cuisine, while "Indian cooking" does not yield any results relating to Indigenous cooking.
+On WorldCat, the search terms "Indians – Food" give results on South Asian Cuisine, while "Indian cooking" does not yield any results relating to Indigenous cooking.

+Judaica

+The compilation Library of Congress Subject Headings in Jewish Studies does not have a separate list of generally applicable subdivisions or geographic headings, but the introduction notes that it does include "the generally applicable subdivisions for Jews, Judaism, Hebrew language, and Israel".
+The compiler goes on to explain that "some of these subdivisions are based on the pattern headings for ethnic groups, religions, languages, and places".
+Subdivisions based on pattern headings are interfiled with generally applicable ones (e.g., Encyclopedias), so it is hard for the Judaica cataloger to identify the subdivisions of Israel that may be applied to Holocaust for example.